payneio/toolkit/docs/SEARCH_TOOLS_PLAN.md

 ---

 ## **Summary**
 This system builds modular, indexable file collections, each with their own config and extractor logic.
-Extractors are CLI tools that output YAML/JSON.
+Extractors are CLI tools that output JSON.
 The system handles indexing and search via Tantivy, storing everything locally for backup and portability.
 Tantivy provides a Rust-based, high-performance full-text search engine with excellent performance characteristics and Python bindings.

 Let me know if you'd like this formatted as a markdown doc or split into dev tickets.